Janine Elliott, LCSW

 Janine Elliott is a Licensed Clinical Social Worker (LCSW) in the state of New Jersey, specializing in the treatment of children, adolescents, and adults struggling with anxiety disorders, stress management, obsessions and compulsions, trauma, and mood disorders.
 Janine’s areas of expertise also include counseling couples and families who are seeking action-oriented, practical strategies.
 Janine’s primary methods for addressing presenting concerns are evidence-based practices with an emphasis on Cognitive Behavior Therapy (CBT) and Dialectical Behavior Therapy (DBT) which help reframe unhelpful and/or unhealthy behaviors and thoughts as well as increase emotion regulation and distress tolerance skills.
 Janine also has intensive training in the use of Exposure and Response Treatment (ERP) for OCD and Habit Reversal Training (HRT) for clients who are struggling with hair pulling, skin picking or tic disorders.
 Janine also works extensively with adults who were experiencing mood disorders, psychosis, chronic and persistent mental illness, and various anxiety disorders.

 Janine earned her B.A. in Psychology from The College of New Jersey and her Master of Social Work (MSW) degree from Rutgers, The State University of New Jersey.
-During her graduate studies, she had a clinical concentration with a focus on the study of Minuchin’s structural family therapy, family systems, attachment theory and Aaron T. Beck’s CBT model.
-She applied her studies to her clinical internships which began at Saint Peter’s University Hospital, Pediatric Craniofacial and Neurosurgical Center.
-Her work focused on providing support and counseling to families and their children, with autism spectrum disorders, ADHD and craniofacial abnormalities.
-During her following internships, she worked at Richard Hall Community Mental Health Center and Carrier Clinic where her experience was focused on acute mental health disorders in the inpatient and intensive outpatient settings.
+During her graduate studies, she had a clinical concentration with a focus on the study of Minuchin’s structural family therapy, family systems, attachment theory, and Aaron T. Beck’s CBT model.
+At this time, Janine was employed as an Assistant Social Worker at St. Peter’s University Hospital carrying out case management, discharge planning, and psychosocial support on the inpatient medical units and Emergency Room.
+During graduate school, she interned at St. Peter’s Pediatric Craniofacial and Neurosurgical Center, focusing on providing support and counseling to families and their children with Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), and craniofacial abnormalities; additionally, she interned at Richard Hall Community Mental Health Center and Carrier Clinic treating acute presentations of mental health diagnoses in the inpatient and intensive outpatient settings through group and individual therapy, case management, and discharge planning.

-“My approach to short-term treatment is centered on evidence-based practices that promote the improvement of one’s overall functioning in multiple aspects of life including social and personal relationships, school, the workplace, family dynamics and the general community.
+“My approach to treatment is centered on evidence-based practices to promote the improvement of one’s overall functioning in multiple aspects of life including social and personal relationships, school, the workplace, family dynamics and their community.
 I am dedicated to supporting and empowering clients in a safe and non-judgmental space and am committed to a collaborative approach with you and/or your family to help you achieve your goals.”